Vasu-Mandhanya/Digital-Signatures-using-ISRSAC-Algorithm/README.md

 <h2> To Run: </h2>

-Open the repository folder in Command Promt/ terminal in run the following commands:
+Open the repository folder in Command Prompt / terminal in run the following commands:
 ```
 pip3 install -r requirements.txt